 |Aja, Shana, Jem and Kimber.|

 The film was released on October 23, 2015 by Universal Studios two weeks after the show’s 30th anniversary and was largely panned by critics and fans.
 In North America it debuted at 15th place, grossing only $1.4 million—nearly $4 million lower than expected.
 After two weeks of continually disappointing box office receipts worldwide, Universal pulled the film from theaters in an unprecedented move.
 The final gross was $2.3 million worldwide against a $5 million budget.
 The proposed--and now unlikely sequel--would have featured The Misfits, who made their debut at the end of the film.

 |Jem and the Holograms #1.|

-In time for the anniversary, however, IDW Publishing began to produce a Jem and the Holograms comic which reimagined and modernized the concept.
-The series was co-created by writer Kelly Thompson and Sophie Campbell and began in March of 2015.
+In time for the anniversary, however, IDW Publishing began a Jem and the Holograms comic which reimagined and modernized the concept.
+The series was co-created by writer Kelly Thompson and artist Sophie Campbell and began in March of 2015.
 While Synergy’s discovery and use was kept largely intact, Jerrica was given the reason of stage fright to become Jem and help her sisters win a contest hosted by The Misfits (which included Jetta from the outset).
-Rio was also reimagined as a music reporter who had just met The Holograms after their first performance, and the Starlight Girls were at a center where The Holograms volunteered rather than lived.
+Rio was also reimagined as a music reporter that had just met The Holograms after their first performance, and the Starlight Girls were at a center where The Holograms volunteered rather than lived.
 The series ran for 26 issues, several specials and annuals, and a couple of mini-series including one centering on The Misfits.